LinkedIn scrapped its entire ranking system.

 Dwell time, saves, and comment threads.
 That's the short list.

-The signals that matter shifted from visible reactions to deeper behavioral cues.
-LinkedIn is measuring whether your content genuinely held someone's attention, not just whether they tapped something.
+The signals that matter shifted from visible reactions to deeper behavioural cues.
+LinkedIn is measuring whether your content genuinely held somebody's attention, not just whether they tapped a button.

-Dwell time tracks how long someone spends with your post on screen.
-Thirty seconds of reading time outweighs 50 quick likes.
+Dwell time tracks how long somebody spends with your post on screen.
+Thirty seconds of real reading time outweighs 50 quick likes.

 Saves are the strongest single signal.
-When someone bookmarks your post for later, it tells the platform this content has reference value.
-Analysis of over 3 million posts found that saves carry 5x the reach impact of likes and 2x the impact of comments.
+When somebody bookmarks your post for later, it tells the platform this content has reference value.
+Analysis of over three million posts found that saves carry 5x the reach impact of likes, and 2x the impact of comments.

 "When someone saves your post, it drives 5x more reach than a like, and 2x more reach than a comment."
 (AuthoredUp, analysis of 3+ million LinkedIn posts)